ahmedzaky030/toast-notification-angular/README.md

 # Toast Notification Module

-This is module for makeing toast notification alerts , and can be used in any shared module .
+This is module for making toast notification alerts , and can be used in any shared module .

 # How to start